-4.4 Competitive ratio of algorithm SizeMatters
+4.6.
+Competitive Ratio of Algorithm SizeMatters

-SizeMatters decides a conflict in favor of the transaction, that has accessed (read or written) more unique bytes, i.e. an access to a memory cell is only counted once during an execution.
-Thus if the same byte is accessed multiple times, the overall increase of the priority is only 1.
+SizeMatters[10] decides a conflict in favor of the transaction, that has accessed (read or written) more unique bytes, i.e. an access to a memory cell is only counted once during an execution.
+Thus, if the same byte is accessed multiple times, the overall increase of the priority is only 1.
 The priority is reset to 0 on restart.
 After a threshold c of restarts, it reverts to time-stamp.
-Unfortunately, the authors in [16] do not explain how the time-stamps are chosen.
-Thus, we assume that a transaction running on processor P_i gets the i^{th} smallest time-stamp.
+Unfortunately, the authors in do not explain how the time-stamps are chosen.
+Thus, we assume that a transaction running on processor $P_i$ gets the ith smallest time-stamp.

-Theorem 3 Algorithm SizeMatters [16] has competitive ratio of $\Omega(n)$ even if transactions do not alter their resource requests over time.
+Theorem 5.
+Algorithm SizeMatters [10] has competitive ratio of $\Omega(n)$ even if transactions do not alter their resource requests over time.

 Proof.
-We use the same transactions as in the proof of Theorem 2 and say that an access of resource R_i equals an access to n - i bytes.
-The rest is analogous to the proof of Theorem 2.
+We use the same transactions as in the proof of Theorem 4 and say that an access of resource $R_i$ equals an access to n - i bytes.
+The rest is analogous to the proof of Theorem 4.
 Transaction i will always have larger priority than i + 1, independent of whether the priority is calculated using time-stamps or the number of accessed bytes.

-4.5 Competitive ratio of algorithm Polka
+4.7.
+Competitive Ratio of Algorithm Polka

-Roughly speaking, algorithm Polka works as follows.
-A transaction increases its priority by one for every acquired object until commit (it keeps its priority on abort).
+Algorithm Polka works as follows: A transaction increases its priority by one for every acquired object until commit (it keeps its priority on abort).
 A transaction with higher priority can abort a lower priority one.
 If a transaction with lower priority wants a resource held by a transaction with higher priority, Polka waits for a number of intervals given by the difference in priority between the two conflicting transactions.
-The length of interval i has mean 2^i according to a fixed distribution chosen by the algorithm designer.
+The length of interval i has mean $2^i$ according to a fixed distribution chosen by the algorithm designer.
 For instance, assume transaction A wants a resource held by B and the difference in priorities is 2.
-After having tried to access the resource the first time, transaction A waits for a (random) time interval with mean 2^1 .
+After having tried to access the resource the first time, transaction A waits for a (random) time interval with mean $2^1$ .
 Then it tries to access the resource again.
-If it fails, it waits for a time interval with mean 2^2 .
+If it fails, it waits for a time interval with mean $2^2$ .
 If it was not able to access the resource again, transaction B is aborted, frees the resource and A can access it.

-Theorem 4 Algorithm Polka has at least competitive ratio $\Omega(n)$.
+Theorem 6.
+Algorithm Polka has at least competitive ratio $\Omega(n)$ .